 This screen configures access security features.
 These can be useful when accessing the menu system through a local area network.
-The security configuration is saved in nonvolatile memory, but not in the profile area and is not affected by the Save/Restore System Configuration screen.
+The security configuration is saved in non-volatile memory, but not in the profile area and is not affected by the Save/Restore System Configuration screen.

-SECURITY CONFIGURATION

-Login Required: NO Password: SYS930

-Password Reminder: Default password is SYS930

-VT100 Compatibility Test: NO Automatic Logoff: NO

-Inactivity Time: 120 MINUTES

-Press Space Bar or Backspace to select Press Arrow Keys, <F1> help, <F2> exit
+Gordon Kapes, Inc. System 930 Telephony Simulator Screen 26 SECURITY CONFIGURATION Login Required: Password: Password Reminder: VT100 Compatibility Test: Automatic Logoff: Inactivity Time: NO SYS930 Default password is SYS930 NO NO 120 MINUTES - Indicates factory default.
+Press Spa Press Ari ace Bar or Backspace to select row Keys, <f1> help, <f2> exit</f2></f1>